 The scrum master is the key facilitator for a development team, responsible for managing the way in which a team interacts and operates throughout a sprint.
 Sharing information and updating each other is crucial, so a scrum master leads the stand-up meetings (typically daily).

-A scrum master’s responsibilities also include aiding their team to stay on-target.
+A scrum master’s responsibilities also include aiding their team to stay on target throughout the sprint.
 To do this, they might help them overcome issues (relating to technical problems, personality conflicts, etc.).
-They need to eliminate barricades to success as soon as they can.
+They need to eliminate barricades to succeed as soon as they can.

 Though there is specific training required to become a scrum master, product managers will typically find taking on the role of scrum master fairly easy, especially if they have strong organizational and people skills.

 Basically, a scrum team consists of the people responsible for bringing a product to fruition.
 Scrum teams will include developers, designers, testers, and other skilled staff capable of creating successful products, all working together in one sprint.

 While scrum masters are fundamental to maintain organization and completion, a scrum team can be responsible for managing itself and identifying how best it can accomplish goals.

 A product owner is tasked with representing the product’s users or the business behind it.
-They will serve as a link between developers and the product’s target customer-base throughout the development process, which is typically longer than one sprint.
+They will serve as a link between developers and the product’s target customer base throughout the development process, which is typically longer than one sprint.